Kostas Petropoulos

 Konstantinos "Kostas" Petropoulos (Κωνσταντίνος "Κώστας" Πετρόπουλος) is a Greek former professional basketball coach, and a retired professional basketball player.
 During his playing career, he was nicknamed "Nureyev".
+His number 7 jersey was retired by Apollon Patras, in 2016.
+On 1 February 2020, the Kostas Petropoulos Indoor Hall basketball arena, was named after him, in his honor.

 Professional career

 During his pro club career, Petropoulos played basketball with the Greek club Apollon Patras, from 1971 to 1987.
 On 4 April 1976, in a Greek Second Division game between Apollon Patras and Agrinio, Petropoulos scored 93 points.
 On 11 January 1986, in a Greek First Division game between Apollon Patras and Ionikos Nikaias, Petropoulos scored 51 points.

 After having six surgeries due to injuries, Petropoulos retired from playing pro club basketball in 1987, at the age of 31.
 Over his pro club career, Petropoulos scored a total of 4,255 points in Greece's top-tier level Basket League.

 National team career

 With Greece's junior national teams, Petropoulos played at the 1973 FIBA Europe Under-16 Championship, and at the 1974 FIBA Europe Under-18 Championship.

 Petropoulos was also a member of the senior men's Greek national team.
 He played in 77 games with Greece's senior national team.
 With Greece, he won the gold medal at the 1979 Mediterranean Games.
-He also played with Greece at the 1980 FIBA European Olympic Qualifying Tournament, and at the 1981 EuroBasket.
+He also played with Greece at the 1980 FIBA European Olympic Qualifying Tournament, and at the 1981 FIBA EuroBasket.